kmathew/blogging/README.md

 ````

 ## Notes
 I have never worked with dynamoDB before.
-I had a rough understanding that it's meant to be used a Document store.
+I had a rough understanding that it's meant to be used as a document store.
 I wanted to play around with the SecondaryIndexes and did just that in this project.
 I have never used AWS lambda
-but I did learn how to use it to run my functions, creating api-gateways, and update IAM policies.
+but it worked out with my functions, creating api-gateways, and updating IAM policies.

 I would definitely do a few things differently in this project:

 - Outside of glide I'm not familiar with dep or vgo.
 I would probably include one of those dependency managements.

-- I'm used to running stuff in Docker
-on my local.
-While I did find a way to run my own dynamoDB on localhost, I couldn't really setup a docker to emulate
+- I'm used to running stuff in Docker on my local.
+While I did find a way to run my own dynamoDB on localhost,
-the lambda portion.
+I couldn't really setup a docker to emulate the lambda portion.
 I wish I had found AWS-SAM-CLI before I started this.
-It might have saved me some time
-and helped with the testing/make stuff look cleaner
+It might have saved me some time and helped with the testing/make stuff look cleaner

 - A redesign for the Table structure for the data needs to be considered.
 I originally had designed the tables for
 RDBMS instead of a denormalized one.
 A form of caching definitely needs to be used.
 Some of the functions have expensive